ashfaque/AshUtils/README.md

 ## Documentation
 - @cache_response_redis is a django specific decorator, works with get or list method of a class based DRF view.
 Used to cache the API response in Redis with a default timeout of 5 mins. which can be overridden.
+Also you need to set `ENABLE_REDIS_RESPONSE_CACHING=1` in your project's .env file if you want to enable caching API response in redis using this decorator.
     ```python
     # Add this in settings.py file
     ENABLE_REDIS_RESPONSE_CACHING = os.getenv('ENABLE_REDIS_RESPONSE_CACHING', None)